 If there’s enough meat left on the carcass, I make soup; if not, I’ll use the carcass for a flavorful and healthful stock.

 For the pot pie, I followed, for the most part, a Cook’s Country recipe.
 It calls for a double crust.
 I used their sour cream crust recipe recommended for the pie.
-Check my site out for the recipe.
 You can also use your own recipe, or store bought.

 If you do use store bought, sprinkle with a tiny bit of flour to give it more structure.